2025 DRI Law Student Diversity Scholarship

 About the Scholarship

-To qualify for this scholarship, a candidate must be a full-time student.
-Evening students qualify for consideration if they have completed one-third or more of the total credit hours required for a degree by the applicant’s law school.* The goal of these scholarships is to provide financial assistance to three worthy law students from ABA-accredited law schools to promote, in a tangible way, the DRI Diversity Statement of Principle.
+To qualify for a scholarship, a candidate must be a full-time student.
+Evening students also qualify for consideration if they have completed one-third or more of the total credit hours required for a degree by the applicant’s law school.*

-*Students who are a member of the American Association for Justice (AAJ), law school, or law student members of AAJ, or students otherwise affiliated with or employed by AAJ, are not eligible for DRI’s Law Student Diversity Scholarships.
+*Students who are members of the American Association for Justice (AAJ), law school or law student members of AAJ, or students otherwise affiliated with or employed by AAJ are not eligible for DRI Law Student Diversity Scholarships.

 How Much is the Scholarship?